N-Steph/alx-low_level_programming/0x18-dynamic_libraries/README.md

          at any memory address and still function correctly.

 **step1: Create dynamic library with object code**
-  >gcc -shared -o lib<dynamiclibraryname>.so file1.o, file2.o, ...
+  >gcc -shared -o libdynamiclibraryname.so file1.o, file2.o, ...
   -shared: Tells the gcc we are going to create a dynamic library
   -o: allows us to specify the name of dynamic library that we are creating.